cdl-saarland/AnICA-UI/README.md

 ### Development Version

 Make sure that you have `llvm-mc` on your path (most likely by installing [LLVM](https://llvm.org/)).
-It is used by the iwho subcomponent (at `lib/anica/lib/iwho`) to handle basic instruction (dis)assembly tasks.
+It is used by the IWHO subcomponent (at `lib/anica/lib/iwho`) to handle basic instruction (dis)assembly tasks.
 Furthermore, you need a python3 setup with the `venv` standard module available.

 Run the `./setup_venv.sh` script to set up a virtual environment for the AnICA UI at `./env/anica_ui`.
 Whenever you run any of the AnICA UI commands below in a shell, you will need to have activated the virtual environment with `source ./env/anica_ui/bin/activate`.
 This virtual environment is a suitable replacement the one in the AnICA project.
-This means that you can use it to run all commands belonging to the AnICA and IWHo subprojects.
+This means that you can use it to run all commands belonging to the AnICA and IWHO subprojects.

 ## Usage